Sharp's axe too blunt; lenders to push for deeper restructuring

-TOKYO Sharp Corp's (6753.T) leading bank creditors are likely to demand a more sweeping restructuring at the struggling Japanese TV and display maker as a condition for extending new loans, said people involved in the ongoing talks.
+TOKYO Aug 10 Sharp Corp's leading bank creditors are likely to demand a more sweeping restructuring at the struggling Japanese TV and display maker as a condition for extending new loans, said people involved in the ongoing talks.

-Sharp's two main lenders, Mizuho Corporate Bank and Bank of Tokyo-Mitsubishi UFJ (BTMU), are poring over the company's restructuring plan to determine how much it needs to survive as it also renegotiates terms of an investment by Taiwan's Hon Hai Precision Industry (2317.TW).
+Sharp's two main lenders, Mizuho Corporate Bank and Bank of Tokyo-Mitsubishi UFJ (BTMU), are poring over the company's restructuring plan to determine how much it needs to survive as it also renegotiates terms of an investment by Taiwan's Hon Hai Precision Industry.

-"Compared with Sony (6758.T) and Panasonic (6752.T), Sharp's restructuring is not enough," said a senior banker at one of the two banks.
+"Compared with Sony and Panasonic, Sharp's restructuring is not enough," said a senior banker at one of the two banks.
 "We will work out a plan by around mid-September to come up with a loan facility."

 The banker and others involved in reviewing Sharp's business outlook declined to be named as those discussions are private.
 Spokespeople at both Mizuho and BTMU said their banks will support Sharp.
 A Sharp spokeswoman declined to comment.